 Besides the main beach, which is the most visited, there are several smaller coves that one could visit for a swim.
 Some of those smaller beaches are organised but less populated or very quiet and isolated.
 These spots extend on both sides of the main beach and some are accessible on foot and some by car due to the distance.

 The main beach has two snack bars on the beach where someone could get some snacks, drinks and coffee.
-In the southern direction (left) fo the main beach, following the road by car, you will find some quiet coves and end up in the Falasarna fishing port.
+In the southern direction (left) of the main beach, following the road by car, you will find some quiet coves and end up in the Falasarna fishing port.

 A few hundred meters further down you will find a tiny beach called Pink sand, a lovely small beach.
 You can also enjoy a meal in the local, nearby taverna.
 If you follow the road to the north (right) of the main beach, you will also find some small coves as mentioned above but also more tavernas and bars, while at the end of the tarmac road the dirt road leading to the ancient Falasarna excavation site.

 Due to its natural beauty, Falasarna was included in the Natura 2000 network, thus adding more value to itself and making it a must visit place when visiting western Crete.
-Last but not least of its feature, is the wondrous sunsets that a person can enjoy in this beach.
+Last but not least of its features, is the wondrous sunsets that a person can enjoy on this beach.
 The wide open area of Falasarna gives a wide view of the sunset without any obstacles in your way, making it one of the most enjoyable sunsets in the region.

 When you arrive in the town of Kissamos, you are almost there just another 12Km (15min) to your final destination.
 Pass this town and head to the next village – Platanos.
 Once there follow the road signs to Falasarna.
 There are not a lot of them but they are visible.